My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

 Short description

-There are several reasons your instance might fail health checks due to over-utilization.
-The following are three of the most common reasons your health check might fail due to over-utilization of resources:
+The following are three of the most common reasons that your health check might fail due to over-utilization of resources:

 • The CPU utilization of your instance reached close to 100% and the instance didn’t have enough compute capacity left for the kernel to run.